 Things didn't go as planned?
 No problem, we just need to adjust the script.
 Just copy the web report and contact us - we will take care of everything else.

 If there are only a few LucidChart diagrams that haven’t been converted the way they should, you can take a shortcut to run the mass importer again.
 Of course this only applies if we enhanced the mass importer after you contacted us and issued a new version of draw.io.
-After you updated draw.io, just open the Confluence pages that contain the specific LucidChart diagrams, go to the attachment section and delete the comment convertedtodrawio from the attached LucidChart diagram.
-After removing the comment, you can run the converter another time.
+After you updated draw.io, just open the Confluence pages that contain the specific LucidChart diagrams and restore the page version that contained the Lucidchart macro on the Confluence page.
+Once you did that, you can re-run the migration script.

 3. Live Migration

-If the report didn’t show any issues with complex LucidChart diagrams you can perform the conversion on your live instance.
+If the report didn’t show any issues with complex LucidChart diagrams you can perform the conversion on your live instance (since version 9.4.6, you can either convert all diagrams at once or choose specific Confluence spaces to only convert the diagrams within this specific space).
 We recommend that you perform the conversion outside of your company's normal Confluence usage hours.
 It is possible during normal working hours, but it's best to carry out the whole operation whilst the minimum number of changes are being made to the relevant pages.

 The recommendation of removing the LucidChart license is so that users do not start editing LucidChart diagrams while the process is running, effectively making LucidChart diagrams read-only.
 It is worthwhile communicating with users that you are carrying out the migration, and when you expect to start the process.